JulianChow94/Windows-screenFetch/README.md

 <b>Powershell</b>

+<b=>Note</b> that if you were using windows-screenfetch before it was uploaded to Powershell Gallery, you will need to delete the local instance and associated environment variables before running the following install.

     PS> Install-Module -Name windows-screenfetch -RequiredVersion 1.0

-Simply run the <code>Screenfetch</code> command after installing the module and you should be good to go
+Simply run the <code>Screenfetch</code> command after installing the module and you should be good to go.

 <b>~~Command Prompt~~</b>

 No longer supported

 #### Usage Parameters <hr>
 - The `-distro` argument allows you to specify the ASCII logo shown